<< ARI Watch

 Israel uses some of its U.S. foreign aid to purchase U.S. companies, which are then managed from Israel.

-Regarding the recent and phony Gaza withdrawal, Israel is now demanding that the U.S. give it 2.2 billion dollars to relocate the settlers, which works out to about a million dollars per family.
+Regarding the 2005 and phony Gaza withdrawal, Israel asked the U.S. to give it 2.2 billion dollars to relocate Israeli “settlers,” which works out to about a million dollars per family.

 3 Mr. Locke parrots Joan Peters’ From Time Immemorial, long before shown to be a hoax.
 Mr. Peikoff recycles the same lie in “Israel’s – and America’s – Fundamental Choice.”